someoneus/easy-lib/documentation.md

 With both Mobile and PC supports

-This library is very easy and Quick to use
+Below is the full tutorial on how to use it